 Unless otherwise noted, all dollar amounts in this news release are expressed in United States dollars and all ton amounts are short tons (2,000 pounds per ton).
-Pricing and cost per ton information is expressed on a free-on-board, or FOB, mine site basis, unless otherwise noted.
+Pricing and cost per ton information is expressed on a free-on-board (“FOB”), mine site basis, unless otherwise noted.

-- Corsa achieved an average realized price per ton of metallurgical coal sold(1) of $82.72 for all metallurgical qualities in the three months ended June 30, 2020 compared to $117.48 in the three months ended June 30, 2019.
-This average realized price for the second quarter 2020 is the approximate equivalent of $119 to $124 on an FOB vessel basis.(2) For the second quarter 2020, Corsa’s sales mix included 28% of sales to domestic customers and 72% of sales to international customers.
+- Corsa’s average realized price for the second quarter 2023 is the approximate equivalent of between $288 to $294 per metric ton on an FOB vessel basis(2).
+For the second quarter 2023, Corsa’s sales mix included 66% of sales to domestic customers and 34% of sales to international customers.

-- Similar to most U.S. metallurgical coal producers, Corsa reports sales and costs per ton on an FOB mine site basis and denominated in short tons.
+(2) Similar to most U.S. metallurgical coal producers, Corsa reports sales and costs per ton on an FOB mine site basis and denominated in short tons.
 Many international metallurgical coal producers report prices and costs on a delivered-to-the-port basis (or “FOB vessel basis”), thereby including freight costs between the mine and the port.
 Additionally, Corsa reports sales and costs per short ton, which is approximately 10% lower than a metric ton.
-For the purposes of this figure, we have used an illustrative freight rate of $25-$30 per short ton.
-Historically, freight rates rise and fall as market prices rise and fall.
-As a note, most published indices for metallurgical coal report prices on a delivered-to-the-port basis and denominated in metric tons.
+For the purposes of this figure, we have used an illustrative freight rate of $45-$50 per short ton.
+Historically, freight rates are attached to the coal market indices and will adjust as market prices rise and fall.
+Further adjustments include a vessel freight differential and quality adjustments necessary to evaluate Corsa’s price compared to Australian premium low volatile metallurgical coal.
+As a note, most published indices for metallurgical coal report prices on a delivered-to-the-port basis denominated in metric tons.

 Financial and Operations Summary

 (1) This is a non-GAAP financial measure.
 See “Non-GAAP Financial Measures” below.

 (2) Cost of sales consists of the following: